 The Science of the Human Body

-Intended to be implemented as part of after school and summer learning STEM programs, all PCS Edventures Enrichment Camps come with all the materials and curriculum you need to lead stimulating, authentic and out-of-the-box activities proven to engage students of all levels.
-With 12 one-hour lessons and open-ended extensions, each Enrichment Camp introduces fun and interactive learning into any educational setting.
+Intended to be implemented as part of after school and summer learning STEM programs, all PCS Edventures Enrichment Programs come with all the materials and curriculum you need to lead stimulating, authentic and out-of-the-box activities proven to engage students of all levels.
+With 12 one-hour lessons and open-ended extensions, each Enrichment Program introduces fun and interactive learning into any educational setting.

-Every PCS Enrichment Camp follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
+Every PCS Enrichment Program follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
 Developed to be implemented into any learning environment, these camps were designed to be approachable by any instructor.
-From a seasoned teacher to an after school helper, the Enrichment Camps do all the work, allowing instructors to focus solely on facilitating learning.
+From a seasoned teacher to an after school helper, the Enrichment Programs do all the work, allowing instructors to focus solely on facilitating learning.

 The beginning of each day’s lesson includes a quick overview of the day: